pipermerriam/ethereum-alarm-clock-docs/docs/index.rst

 The Ethereum Alarm Clock is a service that allows scheduling of contract function calls at a specified block number in the future.
-These scheduled calls are then executed by other nodes on the ethereum network who are inturn paid a percentage of the gas cost for the transaction.
+These scheduled calls are then executed by other nodes on the ethereum network who are reimbursed for their gas costs plus a small payment for the transaction.